ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 A static route is required on the IKS infrastructure to the VRA appliance for any NSX VXLANs defined.
-From the NSX Edge, we configure BGP peering with the VRA over the private network, enabling route advertisement/interjection of the NSX VXLANs.
+From the NSX Edge, we configure BGP peering with the VRA over the private network, enabling route advertisement and interjection of the NSX VXLANs.
 This peering allows the NSX VXLAN overlay network to communicate with the {{site.data.keyword.cloud_notm}} backbone and vice versa.

 ### Software Component Mapping

-The Skate Advisor application utilized the following software components.
+The Skate Advisor application uses the following software components.

 Figure 4.
-Skate Advisor software mapping
+Skate Advisor software-mapping
 ![Skate Advisor software mapping](vcscar-sw-mapping.svg)

-The following software components are utilized:
+The following software components are used:

 * nginx	- Provides reverse proxy services to the application.
 Micro-services and application requests are distributed to the correct container endpoints.
-* WebSphere Liberty - hosts the Acme application, which is a Spring-based J2EE application.
+* WebSphere Liberty - hosts the Acme application, which is a Spring-based Java Platform, Enterprise Edition application.
 * Node.js - Provides the micro-services framework to the chatbot.
-This application consumes services from Watson.
+This application uses services from Watson.
 * mysql - The application database is provided by Oracle Mysql.
 * JavaScript - The chatbot is a JavaScript based application that is hosted in the client Browser.
 The chatbot